nj-vs-vh/nj-vs-vh-page/projects/tanakh/body.md

   and symbol of the text.

 over time, I added many features such as
-- simple user accounts (with closed sign-up to prevent unexpected DB load, if you're interested, just let me know)
+- simple user accounts. the sign-up is closed to prevent unexpected DB load, if you're interested, just let me know
 - "likes" for commentaries; I decided to not add "likes" for verses as it felt a bit sacrificial to let users mark a part of the sacred text as favorite
 - user-written notes for each verse
 - full-text search across translations and commentary
 - various quality-of-life improvements for reading and note-keeping

-overall, this is probably my favorite project to date. not only did it let me interact with complex and religiously significant texts (given the fact that textuality is an integral feature of Judaism), but it serves a small but dense community around me, I love making changes on their request and getting feedback from them.
+overall, this is probably my favorite project to date. not only did it let me intimately interact with complex and religiously significant texts (given the fact that textuality is an integral feature of Judaism), but it serves a small but dense community around me, I love making changes on their request and getting feedback from them.